-However, there is no proof the gene therapy will be long-lasting; the oldest children to receive the drug are 5 years old and doing well.
+However, there is no proof the gene therapy will be long-lasting; the oldest children to receive the drug are five years old, and doing well.
 “We have the theoretical expectation that they will have normal motor function for their lifetime,” Kwon said.

 Wisconsin added SMA to its program Oct.
 15. Through blood collected from heel pricks before babies leave the hospital, the state now tests for 47 conditions, many of which can be offset with special diets or medications.